Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-We also compared the presence of rationale components in \cm versus other sources, which may not be as readily accessible as commit messages for developers when understanding code changes.
-As shown in \Cref{tab:cm-vs-others}, \goal is captured in nearly all commit messages (61 of 63 commits).
+\underline{Rationale Components in \cm vs. Other Artifacts.} We compare the presence of rationale components in \cm versus other sources, which may not be as readily accessible as commit messages for developers when understanding code changes. \Cref{tab:cm-vs-others} shows the number of commits where rationale components are found exclusively in commit messages, exclusively in artifacts different from commit messages, or in commit messages and other artifacts.
+As shown in the table, the \goal is captured in nearly all commit messages (a total of 60 of 63, \ie for 19 + 41 commits, regardless if the \goal appears or not in other artifacts).
+Only three commits do not have any \goal documented in the commit message.
 However, \need is far more often documented outside commit messages (24 commits) than inside them (10 commits).
-Other components are found exclusively in sources beyond commit messages.
+The remaining components are found exclusively in sources beyond commit messages.

 In essence, commit messages primarily capture \goal, while the remaining six components are typically documented elsewhere.
 This means that developers inspecting only commits often miss information about \need and other components, and must search additional artifacts to retrieve it.
-This result motivates the automated cross-artifact identification and generation of rationale components. \looseness=-1
+This result motivates our work on automated cross-artifact identification and generation of rationale components. \looseness=-1